andyburke/node-delver/README.md

 Returns the internal object's value at the given `key` if found, else returns `defaultValue`.

+If called with no arguments, will return the bare internal object.

 .set( key, value )
 ----------------

 Sets the internal object's value to `value` at the given `key` and overrides it if it already exists.

-Delver.get( object, key, defaultValue )
+Delver.get( object, key, defaultValue] )
 ----------------------------------------

 Returns the given `object`'s value at the given `key` if found, else returns `defaultValue`.